nhanb/old.hi.imnhan.com/content/posts/acer-chromebook-spin.md

 Thumb: images/voxel_battery.jpg

-**TL;DR:** bright crisp screen, acceptable keyboard, thin & light build, buggy touchpad on both ChromeOS and Linux, almost usable on MrChromebox UEFI + Arch Linux except for the fact that sound crashes most of the time.
+**TL;DR:** bright crisp screen, acceptable keyboard, thin & light build, random touchpad lag on both ChromeOS and Linux, almost usable on MrChromebox UEFI + Arch Linux except for the fact that internal speakers crash most of the time (wired headphones work fine though).
 It's absolutely not worth the sticker price at [$1,099.99][1] (lol).
-Maybe consider buying if you can find it at a heavy discount and the Linux sound issue has been fixed somehow.
+Maybe consider buying if you can find it at a heavy discount and the speakers issue has been fixed somehow.

 ## Context